Mental Health in Motherhood: Our Stories

 Mental Health During Pregnancy, Birth, and Post-Partum

 Having a baby can be a really exciting time, but also a really stressful time.
 A combination of physical factors (hormones) and emotional factors can trigger or worsen a mental illness.
-Anyone can experience mental illness, but there are some circumstances that increase your risk, such as a family history of mental illness, stress, health problems, a traumatic birth, difficulty breastfeeding, or a lack of support.
+Anyone can experience mental illness in motherhood, but there are some circumstances that increase your risk, such as a family history of mental illness, stress, health problems, a traumatic birth, difficulty breastfeeding, or a lack of support.

 This is where the journey through depression, anxiety, or other mental health conditions begins for a lot of women.
 Read on to see how real women experienced symptoms and came to terms with what was happening.